not what I meant at all…

 Like

 I love to receive your comments and, where possible, I will respond by email and visit your blog.
-I will manually approve your first comment on this site to help avoid spammers :)
+If I don't know your email address, I will reply here :)

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.